-All securities sold in the U.S. must be registered with the SEC or be exempt from registration.
-The disclosures required by the 1933 Act are most often provided in a registration statement.
-The disclosures required in a registration statement under the Securities Act allow investors to make informed decisions about whether to purchase a security.
+All securities sold in the U.S. must be registered with the Securities & Exchange Commission (the “SEC”) or be exempt from registration.
+The disclosures required by the Securities Act are most often provided in a registration statement.
+Smaller companies might publish these disclosures in a Form 1-A Offering Circular under Regulation A. These disclosures allow investors to make informed decisions about whether to purchase a security.

-Not all offerings of securities must be registered with the Commission.
-Some exemptions from the registration requirements of the Securities Act include:
+Not all offerings of securities must be registered with the SEC.
+Some exemptions from the registration requirements of the Securities Act include the crowdfunding exemptions:

 Securities Act Liability

 The Securities Act provides the primary legal authority for civil remedies for the purchasers of securities.
 In order to have a viable claim, the test for liability under Sections 11 and 12 of the Securities Act require the purchaser to prove a material misstatement or omission of a material fact.
 The determination of whether a registration statement is materially misleading is whether defendants’ representations, taken together and in context, would have misled a reasonable investor about the nature of the investment.

 Section 11 of the Securities Act is designed to ensure “compliance with the disclosure provisions of the Securities Act by imposing a stringent standard of liability on the parties who play a direct role in a registered offering.”

 If there is a material misstatement or omission in a registration statement under the Securities Act, the issuer, every person who signed the registration statement, every person who is a director or partner in the issuer, every person who is named (with their consent) as a director or “future” director, every accountant, engineer, appraiser, or other “expert” whose profession gives authority to his statement, who is named as having prepared or certified any part of the registration statement; and every underwriter of the security.